Citizenship Clause: Birthright citizenship

 On the other hand, in United States v.
 Wong Kim Ark, the Supreme Court held that, under the Fourteenth Amendment to the U.S. Constitution, any child born in the United States is a US citizen from birth, with the sole exception of children born to a parent or parents with diplomatic immunity, since such parent is not a "subject to the US law".
 More broadly, the court characterized the statement, All persons born in the United States, and subject to the jurisdiction thereof, are citizens of the United States as "the broad and clear words of the Constitution," ruling that Wong's U.S. citizenship had been acquired by birth and had not been lost or taken away by anything happening since his birth.

 A 2010 Congressional Research Service report observed that, though it could be argued that Congress has no power to define "subject to the jurisdiction" and the terms of citizenship in a manner contrary to the Supreme Court's understanding of the Fourteenth Amendment as expressed in Wong Kim Ark and Elk, since Congress does have broad power to pass necessary and proper legislation to regulate naturalization under the Constitution, Art.
 I, § 8, cls.
 4 & 18 of the constitution Congress arguably has the power to define "subject to the jurisdiction thereof" for the purpose of regulating immigration.

 Historian Eric Foner has explored the question of birthright citizenship and argues that "birthright citizenship stands as an example of the much-abused idea of American exceptionalism...birthright citizenship does make the United States (along with Canada) unique in the developed world.
 No European nation recognizes the principle."

+Upon taking office for a second term on January 20, 2025, US president Donald Trump issued Executive Order 14160 titled "Protecting the Meaning and Value of American Citizenship" intending to end birthright citizenship in cases where neither parent is a citizen or lawful permanent resident of the US.
+The same day, civil rights and immigrant advocates joined by state attorneys general sued him over this executive order, claiming that it is unconstitutional.
+On January 23, 2025, U.S. District Judge John Coughenour issued a temporary restraining order preventing the implementation of the executive order and referred to it as "blatantly unconstitutional."